 How to Report to the RRCO

-The RRCO will have the End CEU Reporting form available year-round.
-The CEU Reporting form will contain a declaration that you have read the mandatory articles from InTouch and have answered the questions, and requires a breakdown of the CEUs you have obtained.
-Failure to do so may result in a term, condition or limitation placed on the therapists registration.
-This form is also available on the RRCO “resource” page of the website.
+The RRCO will have the CEU Reporting form available year-round.
+The CEU Reporting form will contain a declaration that you have read the mandatory articles from the members website and have answered the questions, and requires a breakdown of the CEUs you have obtained.
+Failure to do so may result in a term, condition or limitation placed on your registration.
+This form is available under the CEU tab on the members website.

-The mandatory reading component involves reading a designated article in each issue of RRCO newsletter and composing a response to questions on the article.
+The mandatory reading component involves reading two designated articles (found under the CEU tab in the Members website) and composing a response to questions on the article.
 These articles contain information on various aspects of public protection and professional responsibility including discussions on the Code of Ethics.
-Members will receive one Category A CEU per year for completion of the one article for a total of two (2) Category A CEUs per anniversary submission.
+Members will receive one Category A CEU per year for completion of each article for a total of two (2) Category A CEUs per anniversary submission.